beekpr/beekeeper-gradle-plugins/README.md

 ## Disclaimer

-**The repository is public** and is not meant for containing credentials or other sensible information.
+**The repository is public** and is not meant for containing _credentials or other sensitive_ information.

 ## License
 > Copyright 2019 Beekeeper